Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Evaluation

 \textbf{Baselines.} Our clean-image backdoor baselines include CIB~\citep{chen2022cib}, FLIP~\citep{jha2024flip}, CIBA~\citep{rong2024ciba}, and FLIP-opt.
 CIBA shows low ASR and does not release its code, so it is only analyzed in Appendix\ref{ap:poison_rate}.
 FLIP-opt combines FLIP and Narcissus~\citep{zeng2023narcissus} for trigger optimization.
 Specifically, we first generate an optimized trigger using Narcissus, then determine the best label assignments for poisoning using FLIP.
 Additionally, we found that FLIP is highly sensitive to the victim model's architecture, relying on alignment between the victim and surrogate models used in attack preparation.
 A detailed analysis of this effect is in Appendix~\ref{tab:flip_arc}.
 To ensure a fair comparison, we report FLIP results under both aligned and unaligned conditions, labeled as FLIP-align and FLIP.

 \textbf{Metrics.} We use two metrics in our experiments: \textit{Clean Accuracy} (CA) and \textit{Attack Success Rate} (ASR).
-CA measures the victim model's accuracy on clean test data, while ASR indicates the percentage of test instances with embedded triggers that are classified as the target class by the model.
+CA measures the victim model's accuracy on the full clean test set.
+In the all-to-one setting, ASR is the fraction of triggered test instances whose original labels are not \(y_t\) that are classified as the target class.